Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 A Capacitor is a device that ensures that the resulting current is free of any spikes.
 To ensure the purest result possible.

-A Pulse Width Modulation Controller or PWM Controller is a controller used to control the output voltage.
-Each and every motherboard consists of a single PWM controller per the required voltage level of the CPU, chipset, etc. By running the controller at a higher frequency one can increase the efficiency deliberately.
+Every motherboard consists of a single PWM controller per the required voltage level of the CPU, chipset, etc. By running the controller at a higher frequency one can deliberately increase efficiency.

 what is vrm

-As mentioned earlier the VRM converts 12V into 1.2V.
-But the question is how does it do that?
+As mentioned earlier, the VRM converts 12V into 1.2V.
+But the question is, how does it do that?
 What’s the algorithm happening internally?
 Let’s find out!

 VRM does that with the help of Buck Converter.
-If we look at the basic circuit diagram of the Buck Converter, you will see that the switch is connected to the choke, which is an inductor(all chokes are inductors but not all inductors are chokes) used for filtering purposes.
+If we look at the basic circuit diagram of the Buck Converter, we will see that the switch is connected to the choke, which is an inductor(all chokes are inductors but not all inductors are chokes) used for filtering purposes.
 Which then is connected to a load(in this case the load is the CPU).

 In normal circumstances that voltage drop is converted to heat because of the ‘law of energy conversation’ which states that energy can neither be created nor be destroyed, it only changes its form, but in the scenario, that voltage drop is converted to magnetic fields.